Georgia man badly burned while saving family from house fire

 For ads-free news, click here.

 Casey Paul and his wife Julie were sound asleep in their upstairs bedroom when they were suddenly awakened just after 4:00 a.m.
-Saturday, and discovered that their home, located in a remote area outside Barnessvile, was going up in flames.
+Saturday, and discovered that their home, located in a remote area outside Barnesville, was going up in flames.

 Spending the night with the couple was Julie’s two small grandchildren, who are 3 months and 4 years old.
 Casey’s older brother, Cody Paul, was also spending the weekend, and was asleep in a bedroom on the first floor of the house.